sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-02.md

 You should see the agent state and chat history stored there, with "customer_support_agent" as the active agent.

-**Note: I DO NOT SEE anything in Chat History container.
+**TODO Note: I DO NOT SEE anything in Chat History container.
 Only the Chat container and inside ChatContainer I don't see any messages from the chat session itself, only a single item with an empty messages array.
 Also why is there a ChatHistory container in this database?
 Does this get used?**

 Navigate back to your terminal and restart the application.